-Are you trying to lose weight?
-Starting a new fitness plan?
-Our fitness plan calculator will help you determine the total number of weeks to reach your weight goal, plus your ideal body weight, and total daily energy expenditure (TDEE) calories.
-Starting a diet and fitness program may be one of the best steps you can take for your health.
+Are you trying to lose weight or starting a new fitness plan?
+Our fitness plan calculator will help you determine the number of weeks to reach your weight goal, ideal body weight, and total daily energy expenditure (TDEE) calories.
+Starting a diet and fitness program may be one of the best steps for your health.
 Exercise can reduce your risk of chronic disease, maintain muscle mass and bone strength, improve your balance and coordination, help you lose weight, improve your sleep habits, and build your self-esteem.

 Why is calculating your Fitness Plan important?

 Reaching your health and fitness goals requires proper planning.
-The information provided by this fitness plan calculator can identify where you are now, and the number of calories you need to add or reduce, and the time it will take to reach your desired body weight.
-You can use the fitness plan calculator to determine the best calorie intake and activity level to get you where you want to be in the shortest amount of time.
+The information provided by this fitness plan calculator can identify where you are now, the number of calories you need to add or reduce, and the time it will take to reach your desired body weight.
+In addition, you can use the fitness plan calculator to determine the best calorie intake and activity level to get you where you want to be in the shortest amount of time.

-Start by inputting your age, sex, height in inches, and weight in pounds.
+Start by inputting your age, sex, and height in inches and pounds.
 Then select if you wish to lose fat or gain muscle.
-Now choose your current activity level (or the activity level you will follow to reach your goal.
+Next, choose your current activity level or the level you will follow to reach your goal.
 Choose from:

-- Sedentary – Little to no exercise and/or a desk job.
+- Sedentary – Little to no exercise or a desk job.

 - Lightly Active – Light exercise 1-3 days/week.

 - Moderately Active – Moderate exercise 3-5 days/week.